cywolf/indy-hipe/text/agent-message-routing/README.md

 - A challenge request response type pattern for authentication of the recipient identifier.
 - Routing based on the pairwise verkey instead of the did, this potentially reduces the information disclosure to the intermediate agent and makes it far simplier to implement a challenge request response protocol, but increases complexity around key rotation?

 # Unresolved questions

 - Assumptions about the role microledgers would play have been made.
+- How does Bob communicate the updated DIDDoc to Alice when his routing information has been updated (not covered by the existing connection protocol)?